Audit Quality Practices

 External Peer Review and Report

 One of the requirements for audit organizations being qualified to conduct GAGAS Performance Audits is to obtain an external peer review at least once every three years to provide a “reasonable basis” for determining whether the firm’s quality control systems are “suitably designed” and whether the firm is complying with its systems.
 Under GAGAS Section 3.97, “The first peer review for an audit organization not already subject to a peer review requirement covers a review period ending no later than 3 years from the date an audit organization begins its first audit in accordance with GAGAS”.
-We have not previously been subject to peer review under GAGAS; therefore our first peer review is due no later than December 12, 2017 (December 12, 2014 is the date we began our first IPSA).
-More than two years before then, we reached out to a handful of well known Yellow Book experts to identify an appropriate firm to conduct a review of a firm of our size and circumstances.
-Our search for a qualified and appropriate reviewer is in progress.
+We have not previously been subject to peer review under GAGAS.
+We selected our Peer Reviewer and the process will begin before the end of 2017.
 Once the Peer Review is completed, we will post the results to our website in accordance with GAGAS Section 3.105.

 Relevant Audit Experience, Expertise and Technical Knowledge